jeffgillan/gillan_geospatial_website/content/about/index.md

 ---
 title: "About Us"
 type: page  # This ensures it is treated as a normal page
-menu:
-  main:
-    weight: 10  # Controls order in the menu

 ---

 ## About Our Project